Be a Support and Spiritual Guide for Service Members and their Families with an M.Div. in Military Chaplaincy

 Here’s what you’ll learn:

-- This course will focus on the biblical imperative of evangelism and various methods of witnessing in the pluralistic cultures in which chaplains serve.
+- The biblical imperative of evangelism and various methods of witnessing in the pluralistic cultures in which chaplains serve

 CHPL 680 – Military Chaplaincy